Scheitholt: Playing

 The Scheitholt was played similarly to the modern zither.
-It was placed horizontally on a table or on the player's lap, the left hand pressed the strings with a wooden stick sometimes called a 'noter', while the thumb and index finger plucked the strings either directly, or with a horn or wooden plectrum, or with a goose quill.
+It was placed horizontally on a table or on the player's lap, the left hand pressed the strings with a wooden stick, sometimes called a "noter", while the thumb and index finger plucked the strings either directly, or with a horn or wooden plectrum, or with a goose quill.
 Some strings functioned as drones.

-The scheitholt and/or hummel was played throughout the 19th century in the alpine regions in south Germany.
-Northern Germany, in the Erz Mountains of Saxony and in the Oberlausitz.
+The scheitholt or hummel was played well into the 19th century in the alpine regions, in Southern Germany, in Northern Germany, in the Ore Mountains of Saxony and in the Oberlausitz.